folio-org/folio-install/runbooks/single-server/README.md

 cd platform-core
 ```

-3. Check out the `q2-2019` branch.
+3. Check out the `q2.2-2019` branch.
 The HEAD of this branch should reflect the latest release, including any bug fix releases.

-* TODO: 20190612: using master until q2-2019 is ready

 ```
-git checkout master
+git checkout q2.2-2019
 ```

 4. Install npm packages